-SUN RPC IS PROVIDED AS IS WITH NO WARRANTIES OF ANY KIND INCLUDING THE
+- SUN RPC IS PROVIDED AS IS WITH NO WARRANTIES OF ANY KIND INCLUDING THE - WARRANTIES OF DESIGN.
+MERCHANTIBILITY AND FITNESS FOR A PARTICULAR - PURPOSE, OR ARISING FROM A COURSE OF DEALING, USAGE OR TRADE PRACTICE.

-WARRANTIES OF DESIGN, MERCHANTIBILITY AND FITNESS FOR A PARTICULAR part of Sun Microsystems, Inc. to assist in its use, correction, modification or enhancement.
+- Sun RPC is provided with no support and without any obligation on the - part of Sun Microsystems, Inc. to assist in its use, correction, - modification or enhancement.